 Codes and regulations

-Codes of conduct and regulations under which public officers are employed are directly relevant to the ICAC Act, and subsequently the work of the Commissioner and the OPI.
+Codes of conduct and regulations by which public officers are bound are relevant to the Independent Commission Against Corruption Act.

-If you are a public officer, please make sure you are familiar with the code or regulation under which you are employed.
+If you are a public officer, please make sure you are familiar with the code or regulation by which you are bound.